-7.8 Residential Placements16
+7.8 Residential Placements 15

-There are a number of occasions where Authority staff are involved in residential or overnight stays with children, young people and vulnerable adults.
+There are occasions where Authority staff are involved in residential or overnight stays with children, young people and vulnerable adults.
 Staff have a 'duty of care' to ensure all visits are conducted in a suitably supervised and safe environment for participants and so far as is "reasonably practicable" to minimise any risk which the activity may entail.